almostearthling/when-command/support/docs/install.md

 The following steps can be followed on both Windows 10 and Windows 11:

-1. install **Python** and **git**[^1] using the provided installers
+1. install **Python** using one of the official installation methods
 2. install pipx by issuing the command `py -m pip install --user pipx` in a console window: after installation launch `pipx ensurepath` from the command prompt
-3. install **When** from its stable branch, using **pipx**: `pipx install git+https://github.com/almostearthling/when-command.git`
+3. install the latest release of **When**, using **pipx**: `pipx install https://github.com/almostearthling/when-command/releases/latest/download/when-command-latest.zip`
 4. close the current console window, and open a new one: this is to ensure that the updated `PATH` environemnt variable is active
 5. install **whenever** using the **When** installation tool: `when --install-whenever`
 6. launch the configuration utility, by typing `when config` on the command line: create a task and a condition of your choice, and save the configuration file by clicking the _Save_ button.

 Once a configuration is available, the resident application can be started from the command line using the `when start` command.
-A shortcut can be created, using just `when start` as the command to execute, using the tools provided by Windows in order to add it to the _Startup Applications_.
-Development of an automated way to achieve this is underway.

-On Windows, the command `when-bg` can be used instead of `when` in order to launch the application _detached_ from a console window: when creating shortcuts, either to launch the [configuration utility](cfgform.md) or to start the [resident tray frontend](tray.md), it is better to use `when-bg` in order to avoid having a foreground console window in the way.
+A shortcut can be created as described [below](#create-application-icons).
+On Windows, the `when-bg` command can be used instead of `when` to launch the application _detached_ from a console window.

 ## Linux